WeichenStars/WeichenStars.github.io/_pages/research.md

   <div class="container">
     <div class="text">
-      <p>Recent studies at z>3 revealed a surprisingly large number of quiescent galaxies, putting our previous knowledge of galaxy formation into question.
+      <p>Recent studies at z>3 revealed a surprisingly large number of quiescent galaxies.
 How can galaxies stop forming stars so early in cosmic time?
 Our discovery of a special system adds one clue to this puzzle.
-The Red Potato galaxy is located at the center of a 100-kpc CGM reservoir of cool gas traced by LyA (yellow contours) but, surprisingly, it is quiescent although surrounded by this source of gas supply.
-Our JWST+MUSE observations suggest that the quenching is most likely casued by the lack of gas accretion due to strong turbulence in the CGM.
-(W. Wang et al. 2025 in prep; w/ image credit).</p>
+The Red Potato galaxy is located at the center of a 100-kpc CGM reservoir of cool gas traced by LyA (yellow contours) but, surprisingly, it is quiescent although close to this source of gas supply.
+Our JWST+MUSE observations suggest that the quenching is most likely casued by the half of gas accretion due to strong CGM turbulence.
+(W. Wang et al. 2025 in prep).</p>
     </div>
     <div class="image">
       <img src="https://weichenstars.github.io/images/redp_RGB_wLyA.png">